Minnesota museums, bookstores, restaurants all see spike in union organizing

 For many workers, the pandemic made it newly clear who was calling the shots in decisions that affected their lives and health, in ways they might not have felt so strongly before, Budd said.
 Organizing 30 workers at a time doesn't make a dent in that mountain of all U.S. workers, he said, but it can lead to workers who have not considered the benefits of unionizing to explore the process.

-Union representation petitions are up marginally in Minnesota compared to the previous 15 years, according to the Bureau of Mediation Services: 65 petitions filed in 2023 and 31 filed so far this year.
+Union representation petitions are up marginally in Minnesota compared with the previous 15 years, according to the Bureau of Mediation Services: 65 petitions filed in 2023 and 31 filed so far this year.

 Here are some of the notable workplaces in Minnesota that have moved to form unions post-pandemic.